EvStorM/vscode-flutter-riverpod-helper/README.md

-# Flutter Freezed Helpers VSCode Extension
+# Flutter Freezed & Riverpod Helpers VSCode Extension

-This extension currently helps you to easily write `riverpod` annotated classes and allows you to run code generation for those classes.
+This extension currently helps you to easily write `riverpod & freezed` annotated classes and allows you to run code generation for those classes.
 You can also watch the files so that code generation is faster.

 <!-- 👉 <https://marketplace.visualstudio.com/items?itemName=mthuong.vscode-flutter-freezed-helper> -->